8go/nostr-commander-rs/README.md

           also return "Unknown" if the entity of the key cannot be determined.
           E.g. this can be helpful to determine if you want to use --subscribe-author or --subscribe-channel

       --subscribe-pubkey [<KEY>...]
           Subscribe to one or more public keys.
-Details: Specify each public key in form of 'npub1SomePublicKey'.
+Details:: Specify each public key in form of 'npub1SomePublicKey'.
 Alternatively you can use the Hex form of the public key.
 Use this option to subscribe to an account, i.e. the key of an individual.
 See also --subscribe-channel which are different

       --subscribe-author [<KEY>...]
           Subscribe to authors with to one or more public keys of accounts.
           Details:: Specify each public key in form of 'npub1SomePublicKey'.